Catfish farmers quick to accept disease-preventing feed additive

 - Does phytase addition reduce A. hydrophia outbreaks or their severity?

-- How does a 28-percent diet with phytase inclusion compare in performance with a 32-percent diet without phytase?
+- How does a 28-percent protein diet with phytase inclusion compare in performance with a 32-percent protein diet without phytase?

 - What is the effectiveness of the addition of phytase versus high levels of dietary iron in combating anemia?